Davek145/openhab-multiuser-proxy/README.md

  - a Sitemap named *Florian*,
  - a Sitemap named *family* or *administration*,
  - every Sitemap whose name starts with *familiy_org_* or *administration_org_*.

-**WARNING:** Opposite to Pages, Items on a Sitemap are not filtered.
-If Item is included in approved Sitemap, its state will be shown even if the client is not having authorized access to this Item.
+Sitemap provided via REST API is filtered and only widgets with [authorized Items](#access-to-items) are provided.
+If item is not authorized, entire widget is filtered.

+**POTENTIAL DATA LEAK:** Filtering of Sitemap is not working reliably when using Basic UI app.
+Item and its state is displayed even if it is not authorized.
+However, commands are sent only to authorized Items.

+**POTENTIAL DATA LEAK:** Events are sent for all Sitemap Items regardless of Item authorization.
+Therefore, events are sent to Sitemap SSE listener even for not authorized Sitemap Items.

+Only the following Sitemap operations are allowed:
+ - Get all available Sitemaps;
+ - Get a single Sitemap;
+ - Polls the data for a sitemap;
+ - Chart an Item;
+ - Initiate and get Sitemap Items state tracker connection;
+ - Display Sitemap in Basic UI App.

 ## Admin user